 - How Can You Get a Virtual or Live Receptionist?

-Q: How can small business owners reduce time spent screening spam calls and focus on their work and growing their company?
+Q: How can small business owners reduce the time spent screening spam and telemarketing calls so they can focus on their business?

 Starting a small business has never been easier.
-Thanks to the widespread adoption of online shopping and e-commerce, you can launch a business from just about anywhere.
+Thanks to the widespread adoption of online shopping, you can launch a business from just about anywhere.

 While this has allowed startups and small businesses to boom, it’s not always smooth sailing.

-Small businesses owners often face a dizzying amount of work as they attempt to take on multiple business responsibilities at once.
+Small businesses owners often face a dizzying amount of work as they attempt to take on all the business responsibilities at once.